 How Do Businesses Increase Their Phishing Awareness?

 It pays dividends to keep everyone in your organization up to date on current security threats and policies.
-All phishing relies on hijacking human trust, and all it takes is one person innocently following a malicious link for your environment to be compromised.
+All phishing relies on hijacking human trust, and it only takes one person following a malicious link for your environment to be compromised.

-To prepare your organization, your security awareness training program should educate people about cyberthreats they might face in their role, how to identify spear phishing emails and other targeted attacks, how and where to report phishing attempts, and more.
+Your security awareness training program should educate people about cyberthreats they might face in their role, how to identify spear phishing emails and other targeted attacks, how and where to report phishing, and more.

 You may also need to engage the services of cybersecurity specialists.
-Social engineering techniques are driving the world of cybercrime forward at a frightening speed, and it can be daunting to keep up with the latest developments.
+Social engineering techniques are always evolving with trends and new technology, and it can be daunting to keep up.
 Working with experts who know the business inside out, you’ll have all the guidance and support you and your team need.

 How Can Zscaler Help?